pickles976/ai-arena-map/readme.md

 - [x] Add size variation to the stars
 - [x] Make the stars grow/shrink with zoom level so they aren't so difficult to navigate
 - [x] Convert stars to sprites
-- [ ] Add sphere of influence visualization around claimed stars
+- [x] Add blue hue
-- [ ] Show names of closest stars
+- [ ] Add Black dust
-- [ ] Add blue and black "dust" around the galaxy (shaders?)
+- [ ] Figure out a way to draw friendly star systems/enemy star systems
-- [ ] Get working with 50k star systems (sprites? optimization) 10k is better for gameplay though
+- [ ] Show names and info of closest stars

 # Interaction
 - [x] Seedable RNG